 Won’t Let Go – Life Update

 I don’t even know where to start with this post.
-I have so much to say, but where should I start from?
-And how can I talk about this without getting so emotional?
-I’m just going to start by saying that I’m well and healthy, and I am grateful for life.
+I have so much to say, but where should I start?
+And how can I talk about this without getting so emotion l?
+I’m just going to start by saying that I’m healthy and grateful for life.
 My family members have not been affected by Covid-19, and I am very thankful to God for keeping my family and me safe.

-The Lockdown period was extremely stressful.
-I tried as much as possible not to watch the News, but that’s the only way we will know what is happening.
-My dad left us in the UK and went back to Nigeria for ‘work’.
+The Lockdown period was highly stressful.
+I tried as much as possible not to watch the News, but that’s the only way we would learn more about what was happening.
+My dad left us in the UK and returned to Nigeria for work.
 At least, that’s what he said.
-Which, of course, upset my mum because she’s home alone with my little sister and was continually looking for ways to protect herself and my little sister.
-It was terrifying because here I am at home alone with my little girl, trying to stay sane and regular with a positive mindset, and my mum was sending me messages on my WhatsApp of some Remides I could use to protect myself and my daughter from COVID-19.
+Which, of course, upset my mum because she was home alone with my little sister and was continually looking for ways to protect herself and my little sister.
+It was terrifying because I was at home alone with my little girl, trying to stay sane and regular with a positive mindset, and my mum was sending me messages on my WhatsApp of some Remides I could use to protect myself and my daughter from COVID-19.

 As a mum, I understand how worried she must have been and still is, but as a daughter, I was annoyed.
-I don’t blame her though, I mean, I would do the same if I had three kids and a grandchild who live in the same city and like an hour away, but I can’t see them because of a virus that is killing me everybody, every single day.
-10,000, 15,000, 20,000 etc., people died, and the number was increasing every single day.
+I don’t blame her, though.
+I would do the same if I had three kids and a grandchild who lived in the same city an hour away, but I can’t see them because of a virus that is killing everybody every single d y.
+10,000, 15,000, 20,000 etc., people died, and the number increased daily.
 Gosh, it was a nightmare.

 I turned 30 in May 2020, and I couldn’t celebrate it.
 I had plans to host a party with family, and we cancelled the party due to Lockdown.
-Also, nobody remembers it was my birthday.
-Not even my own family.
-I had a very lonely day, but I did not even buy a birthday cake.
-I just celebrated by having a nice juicy steak dinner with a Red wine bottle and watching Netflix with my daughter.
+Also, nobody remembered it was my birthday.
+Not even my family.
+I had a very lonely day but did not even buy a birthday cake.
+I celebrated by having a nice juicy steak dinner with a Red wine bottle and watching Netflix with my daughter.

 Black Lives Matter

 As if the world is not going through enough, here comes another crisis – Racism.
 I support my people, and I don’t understand why the police killings are still happening when the whole world is struggling to breathe.
 Scrap that – Why is it even happening at all?
 Why, why, and why?
-The chaos was far too much, the protesting, riots, world leaders not doing anything to support.
-Even my city Aberdeen, in Scotland, took part in the protest.
-A lot of people have lost their business.
-Families have lost a son, an uncle, a brother, a nephew, fathers.
-Even the women, sisters, aunties, daughters, mothers, nices.
+The chaos was far too much, the protesting, riots, and world leaders not doing anything to support.
+Even my city Aberdeen, in Scotland, took part in the protection.
+A lot of people have lost their businesses.
+Families have lost a son, an uncle, a brother, a nephew, and father.
+Even the women, sisters, aunties, daughters, and mothers.
 Seriously, what is going on?

 As a black woman, I am petrified for my family.
 All we want is equality.
-The truth is we never stood a chance.
-We are fighting the same war our ancestors fought hard for in 2020, like seriously?
+The truth is we never stood a chan e.
+We are fighting the same war our ancestors fought hard for in 2020, like serious y?
 I am utterly disgusted that this is happening.
 The fact that I, my future husband or son, could get killed by the police (who are supposed to protect us) because of our skin colour in 2020 is a total disgrace to humanity.

 We are already going through Racism in our neighbourhood, at our jobs and in education.
 The difference between then and now is that we felt safe by contacting the police to help us.
-Now, we feel like be don’t have any protection at all, and the system has betrayed us.
+Now, we feel like we don’t have any protection, and the system has betrayed us.
 I am even scared to walk down the streets alone with my daughter because I could get stopped and killed for no reason other than my skin colour.
 Do you understand what that does to a human mindset?

-The victims were innocent, decent human beings with goals and a great future ahead of them.
-You’ll never know what they have been through to get to where they are, and then the police, who we gave our trust to, they are murdering us?
+The victims were innocent, decent humans with goals and a great future ahead of them.
+You’ll never know what they have been through to get to where they are, and then the police, whom we gave our trust to, are murdering us?
 And yet people are expecting us to stay quiet?
 After George Floyd, a black man killed in broad daylight and surrounded by people was murdered by a policeman.
 What does that tell you?
 And the sad part of all this is that it’s happening as we speak.

 Read more on Black Lives Matter.

 My family and I have decided to relocate to Nigeria for at least a year.
 We have had many family discussions about everything that has happened and how it has affected us.
-We decided we need a break from everything—a new lifestyle all together in Nigeria.
+We decided we needed a break from everything—a new lifestyle altogether in Nigeria.
 We’ve always had it in mind but never dared to do it.
-So I think Covid-19 has given us a boost.
+So I think Covid-19 has given us a boast that we needed.
 I know it’s a significant risk, especially during this time, but it might just be what we need to reconnect and grow together as a family.
 Also, it will help my daughter and me to learn more about our culture.

 I am looking forward to this adventure.

-Guys, Life is too short.
-If I should take anything from this Pademdic is to Count my blessings and live my life.
+Guys, life is too short.
+If I should take anything from this Pademdic is to count my blessings and live my life.
 No matter what has happened, God won’t let you go.
-This is part of why I decided to start a new adventure in Nigeria with my family.
-I advise you all to do smart planning and start living your life.
-I believe that the world will be a better place one day, but the war has only just begun.
-It will take the next five years or so to get things ‘normalised’.
+This is why I decided to start a new adventure in Nigeria with my family.
+I advise you all to plan smartly and start living your life.
+I believe the world will be a better place one day, but the war has only beg n.
+It will take five years or so to get things normalised’.